Information About The Sound City Reading Program

 - A small x is placed over "silent" letters that are not pronounced in a word: lamb, knot, wren, listen, plumber.

-- Multi-letter vowel patterns are underlined so that they stand out in the words: rain, feet, night, saw, card.
+- When spelling, multi-letter vowel patterns are underlined so that they stand out in the words: rain, feet, night, saw, card.

-- A small umbrella is placed over certain vowels that sometimes show the short u sound in words: was, away, panda, son, love, country.
-See the umbrella story in the student books.
+- A small umbrella is placed above certain vowels (other than u) that show the short u sound in words: was, away, panda, son, love, country, the.
+See the umbrella story in level four, book one.

 - For any letters that do not represent their usual sound, one or more letters will be written above them to show the correct pronunciation: father, celery, sure.

-- A small picture of a pair of glasses is used to show that a word is a sight word that can't be pronounced in the usual way.
+- A small picture of a pair of glasses is used to show that a word is a sight word.
+It will not be pronounced in the expected way.

 Studying Sight Words